Skip to main content

 Research:

-Dr. Cowger investigates the biology, epidemiology, and population genetics of economically important pathogens of small grains, particularly wheat and barley.
+Dr. Cowger investigates the biology, epidemiology, and population genetics of economically important small grain pathogens.
 Her goal is to contribute to profitable and sustainable management practices.
-Her program interacts closely with breeders, extension personnel, and other pathology and population genetics groups in the eastern U.S. and internationally.
+Her program interacts closely with breeders, extension personnel, and other pathology and population genetics groups in the eastern U.S. and beyond.

 Dr. Cowger has expertise in pathogen adaptation to host resistance; host genotype diversity and its effects on pathogen populations; and epidemiological and disease management implications of pathogen population structure.